MileHacker Logo

 Always ask permission before photographing individuals, notably women.
 Observe signs and security instructions regarding taking pictures inside shrines.
 Never photograph security checkpoints, military personnel, or government buildings.
 Society is conservative, and gender-segregation is common.
 Homosexuality is not openly accepted, discretion is important.

-For comfortable travel lounge access, explore Priority Pass.
+For comfortable travel lounge access, check out Priority Pass.
 For flight compensation, explore Compensair.

 Accessibility Information